graphprotocol/everest/README.md

 recommended for development to do everything here.
 Lerna allows for this, and it is a smooth process.
 Only run node scripts from the sub modules if you are doing updates to core functionality and you know what you are doing.

+If you want to build and edit the contracts, you should go directly into that sub repo and do it and there, and run tests on ganache there.
+It is configured to work with a locally stored private key, which is a 12 word mneumonic.